markbind-convert/teammates-wiki/Instructions-for-GSOC-2019-Applicants.md

-# Instructions for GSoC 2019 Applicants

-_Note: our participation in GSoC 2019 is not yet confirmed._
+_Note: this document is tentative because our participation in GSoC 2019 is not yet confirmed._

 * [Application procedure](#application-procedure)
 * [Selection criteria](#selection-criteria)